2sic/2sxc-docs/2sxc Docs Generator/how-to/dynamic-code/object-link.md

 # Link / @Link Object in Razor / .net

-This document has been moved to @HowTo.DynamicCode.Link
+This document has been moved to @NetCode.DynamicCode.Link